 Charles Franklin Palmer "Charlie" (or his high school nickname Stootz) passed away on Sunday, November 24, 2019 at Capital Region Medical Center, he was 95.

-To send flowers in memory of Charles Palmer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles Palmer, please visit our Heartfelt Sympathies Store.

 Charlie was born on September 2, 1924, in Plainfield, New Jersey, a son of the late Charles and Josephine (Young) Palmer.
 His early years were spent in and around New Jersey and Long Island, where his beloved sister Irene, orchestrated and conducted his early and teen years.
 He graduated from Scotch Plains High School in June, 1942.